MattKevan/ao-design-process/_articles/scope.md

 ---
 title: Scope solutions
 order: 6
 description: Work with your team to create the smallest version of your idea that still makes sense and can be shipped and tested to learn whether it solves the problem.
 has_children: false
 parent: Design stages
 categories:
-- '_categories/design-stages.md'
+- _categories/design-stages.md
 cover: pattern-large.jpg
-author: Matt Kevan
+author: Matt

 ---
 You may need to split the work into a series of slices – each slice should be doable in a single sprint and cumulatively build to the finished product.

 Successful products are a careful compromise between features, cost (time) and quality.
 When scoping a project it's fine to reduce features or cost, but never quality.